 At OpenCity, we have spent the last seven years learning about what motivates diverse people to spend time in a place and connect with others.
 Design for Diversity is a new way of viewing, planning and designing public space through a lens of inclusion and diversity.
 Over the coming weeks we will unpack the Design for Diversity manifesto to ease planners and city lovers into the practice.
 “Welcome the 99%” is all about creating inclusive public spaces as a key to good urban design.
 Continue reading

 Here’s our weekly review rounding up the best stories and ideas in public space from cities around the world.
-This week we bring you shipping container parklets in Montreal, the rise of cycling infrastructure around the world and parks to crush on.
+This week we bring you payphone that became a disco (and other street furniture transformations), a mysterious bedroom in a Berlin subway tunnel and Barcelona tries to tackle billboard pollution.
 Continue reading

 Here’s our weekly review rounding up the best stories and ideas in public space from cities around the world.
-This week we bring you the leading design cities in America, playing in the streets and re-imagining the humble farmer’s market.
+This week we bring you living rooms in the streets of Portugal, converting smog into bricks and paying citizens to bike to work.
 Continue reading

 Created by HQ architects, ‘Warde’ is an urban installation located in the heart of Jerusalem.
 Composed of four 9-meter high by 9-meter wide inflatable flowers, this project is part of the municipality’s effort to improve the urban space of the city center and in this specific case, of the Vallero’s Square poor condition.
 Continue reading